LINC Research Council

 Dr. Kaur holds an MPH in Global Health Leadership from New York University and a BDS from Kurukshetra University.
 She currently serves as the Vice President for the Academy of Dentistry for Persons with Disabilities (ADPD) Affiliate Board of the Special Care Dentistry Association (SCDA).
 She has presented at national and international conferences at ADEA, SCDA, and IMSH, and is committed to advancing collaborative care models and digital innovation in health professions education.

-Cathy Torrington Eaton, PhD, CCC-SLP
+Cathy Torrington Eaton, Ph.D., CCC-SLP

 Assistant Professor